An Overview and Summary of all Cellular Therapy Reagents and Assays from Preferred Cell Systems™

 96-well, absorbance |

-Transition of Preferred Cell Systems™: A New Era in Hematopoietic Research and Cellular Therapy
+Methylcellulose Colony-Forming Assays are no longer offered by Preferred Cell Systems™: A New Era in Hematopoietic Research and Cellular Therapy

 From Colony-Forming Assays to Instrument-Based Assays